Find the Best Inflatable SUP With Reliable Paddle Board Reviews

-Tower has been a leading SUP brand for a good part of the last decade, and was one of the pioneers of modern inflatable paddle boards.
-In 2012, we developed and sold one of the first 6" thick inflatable paddle boards.
-A year later we came out with the first 8" thick inflatable paddle board.
-Naish SUP came out with a 6" thick one about the same time as us, but they were a retail store only brand so ours sold for roughly half the price of theirs (even though they were pretty much identical in quality).
+Tower has been a leading SUP brand for a good part of the last decade and was one of the pioneers of modern inflatable paddle boards.
+In 2012, we developed and sold one of the first 6-inch-thick inflatable paddle boards.
+A year later, we came out with the first 8-inch-thick inflatable paddle board.
+Naish SUP came out with a 6-inch-thick one around the same time as us, but they were a retail-store-only brand, so ours sold for roughly half the price.

-As one of the first brands selling these 6" thick inflatable paddle boards, Tower saw great success.
-As of 2020, we’ve done over $36 Million in sales and we’re Mark Cuban’s best investment of ABC’s Shark Tank.
+As one of the first brands selling these 6-inch-thick inflatable paddle boards, Tower Paddle Boards saw great success.
+As of 2020, we’ve done more than $36 million in sales, and we’re Mark Cuban’s best investment on ABC’s Shark Tank.
 A lot of people noticed, and a lot of people tried to copy what we were doing.
-Today there’s a wide array of quality and construction types on inflatable paddle boards, many not ideal and the quality is tough to differentiate just by looking at them (especially online) so it makes it even harder for consumers to find a quality product from a brand they can trust.
+Today, there’s a wide array of quality and construction types, many not ideal, and the quality is tough to differentiate just by looking at them, so it makes it even harder for consumers to find the best all-around inflatable paddle board from a brand they can trust.

-That's the power of our direct to consumer business model paired with the quality of the Tower brand.
-That's what made us the #1 fastest growing private company in San Diego in 2014, and ranked us #239 on the INC 500 list of America’s fastest growing companies in 2015... not to mention our inflatable paddle boards being singled out as one of the 10 most impressive products off the entire INC 500 list that year.
+Our dedication to quality is what made us the #1 fastest-growing private company in San Diego in 2014 and ranked us #239 on the Inc. 500 list of America’s fastest-growing companies in 2015, not to mention that our inflatable paddle boards were singled out as one of the ten most impressive products of the entire Inc. 500 list that year.